-Hosted by: Duke University
+Hosted by: OTS

 Fundamentals of Tropical Biology, Field Research in Tropical Biology, Environmental Science and the Policy of the Tropics, Human Health, Tropical Diseases, and Spanish Language and Latin American Culture.

 This program is open to all majors, but may be particularly suitable to students with academic interests in the majors listed above.

 Fall: mid August to early December